xurongchen/xrc.github.io/index.md

 layout: default
 ---
 ## About Me
 I am a three-year master student of software engineering in the Tsinghua formal verification group [THUFV](https://thufv.github.io).
-Before that, I achieved my bachelor degree in Harbin Engineering University, 2019.
+Before that, I achieved my bachelor degree at Harbin Engineering University in 2019.
 My current research direction is loop invariant generation using learning or synthesis technologies.

 ## Education
 * School of Software, Tsinghua University, 2019.8 - 2022.6: